Cosmo-Tech/cosmotech-api-csharp-client/docs/WorkspaceApi.md

             var workspaceId = "workspaceId_example";  // string | the Workspace identifier
             var file = new System.IO.MemoryStream(System.IO.File.ReadAllBytes("/path/to/file.txt"));  // System.IO.Stream |
-            var overwrite = false;  // bool? |  (optional)  (default to false) var destination = "destination_example";  // string? | Destination path.
+            var overwrite = false;  // bool? |  (optional)  (default to false) var destination = "destination_example";  // string | Destination path.
 Must end with a '/' if specifying a folder.
 Note that paths may or may not start with a '/', but they are always treated as relative to the Workspace root location.  (optional)

             try
             {